451hackathon/451-imp-report/draft-hrcRFC7725.md

 Confidentiality
 ===============

 HTTP 451 status code use implies sharing of information by the reporter that make it easier to identify where censorship is taking place.
-It can expose to goverments engaging with censorship who is more willing to colaborate blocking content making them an easier target for further actions of censorship.
+It can expose to governments engaging with censorship who is more willing to collaborate blocking content making them an easier target for further actions of censorship.

 Integrity
 =========